api-platform/docs/core/controllers.md

 In the following examples, the built-in `GET` operation is registered as well as a custom operation called `post_publication`.

-By default, API Platform uses the first `GET` operation defined in `itemOperations` to generate the IRI of an item and the first `GET` operation defined in `collectionOperations` to generate the IRI of a collection.
+By default, API Platform uses the first `Get` operation defined to generate the IRI of an item and the first `GetCollection` operation to generate the IRI of a collection.

 If you create a custom operation, you will probably want to properly document it.
 See the [OpenAPI](swagger.md) part of the documentation to do so.